Subject: Project Cycle Management of Development Projects. Syllabus:

 In this subject; we will study the Logical Framework Approach (LFA) and the Project Cycle Management of various institutions.

-We will analyze everything relating to these public Project Management instruments, focusing on the differences and similarities of the different Multilateral Funding institutions, as well as in the economic financial analysis (Eco-Fin) a complement to these previously described tools.
+We will analyse everything relating to these public Project Management instruments, focusing on the differences and similarities of the different Multilateral Funding institutions, as well as in the economic financial analysis (Eco-Fin) a complement to these previously described tools.

 The EC takes part in development cooperation (external actions) using three mechanisms: Direct support to projects, sector budget support, and macroeconomic support.
 Project support is carried with the methodology of Project Cycle Management.
 The graph below shows the stages and documents of this approach: